EsanGhaneh/MultiscaleElasticWovenNeuralNet/README.md

 Citation:
 If you use the code or models in this repository, please cite the corresponding paper:

-[Insert Paper Citation Here]
+@article{ghane2023multiscale,
+  title={A multiscale deep learning model for elastic properties of woven composites}, author={Ghane, E and Fagerstr{\"o}m, M and Mirkhalaf, SM}, journal={International Journal of Solids and Structures}, pages={112452}, year={2023}, publisher={Elsevier}
+}

 We hope this repository serves as a valuable resource for the multiscale analysis of elastic woven composites using neural networks.
-For any inquiries or issues, please contact [Insert Contact Information].
+For any inquiries or issues, please contact [ehsan.ghane@physics.gu.se].